-The Corps, or the Federal resource agencies within ten business days of the review meeting, may 1) request additional information, 2) recommend modification, mitigation, or special conditions to avoid or minimize adverse environmental impacts associated with the aquatic environment and to ensure the terms and general conditions of the PGP are met, or 3) require Individual Permit review.
+The Corps or the Federal resource agencies may, within ten business days of the review meeting, 1) Request additional information, 2) recommend modification, mitigation, or special conditions to avoid or minimize adverse environmental impacts associated with the aquatic environment and to ensure the terms and general conditions of the PGP are met.

 The Federal resource agencies may request additional information within their area of expertise within ten business days of the review meeting.
-This information shall be commensurate to the level of impact and agreed upon by the Corps.
-The agencies are allowed an additional ten business days after their receipt of additional information to provide special conditions or a written Individual Permit request to the Corps.
+This information shall be commensurate with the level of impact and agreed upon by the Corps.
+The agencies are allowed an additional ten business days after their receipt of additional information to provide special conditions.
+An Individual Permit review may be required if the Corps determines that impacts to the aquatic environment are more than minimal.

 The Corps will contact the applicant either by phone or in writing if there are concerns.
 For additional information requests, the Corps will copy the DES Wetlands Bureau and the Federal resource agency making the request.
-If the applicant is unable to resolve the concerns or modify the project, the Corps may determine that a project is ineligible under this PGP, "kickout" the project to the Individual Permit review category, and begin its Individual Permit review procedures.
-The Corps will send a "Kickout Letter" to the applicant and copy the DES Wetlands Bureau and the commenting Federal resource agency on any written correspondence to the applicant.
-The Corps may reinstate a project's eligibility under the PGP provided the Federal agencies' concerns are satisfied.
+If the applicant is unable to resolve the concerns or modify the project, the Corps may determine that a project is ineligible under this PGP and will then take discretionary authority and require the applicant to apply for an individual permit.
+The Corps will do so in writing to the applicant and copy the DES Wetlands Bureau and the pertinent Federal resource agencies.
+A project may regain eligibility under the PGP if the applicant subsequently addresses all of the concerns raised to the Corps' satisfaction.